The Roslin Institute is a world-leading institute for animal science research.

 Dolly, the first mammal cloned from an adult cell and the world's most famous sheep, was born 5 July 1996 at the Roslin Institute.

-How to get in touch with The Roslin Institute.
+How to get in touch with The Roslin Institute and how to get here.